RebelsNLU-jaist/rebelsnlu-jaist.github.io/joinus.md

 ## For non-JAIST students/社会人

-[JAIST (Japan Advanced Institute of Science and Technology)](http://www.jaist.ac.jp/english/) is a postgraduate university in Ishikawa, Japan.
+[JAIST](http://www.jaist.ac.jp/english/) is a postgraduate university in Ishikawa, Japan.
 JAIST has both master's program and doctoral program, and welcomes undergrad/grad students worldwide in Ishikawa campus and 社会人学生 in Tokyo satelite campus.

 NOTE: I have bad news and good news.